-What Does The P0121 Code Mean?
+What Does The P0221 Code Mean?

-The Throttle position sensor is a potentiometer that measures the amount of throttle opening.
+The throttle position sensor is a potentiometer that measures the amount of throttle opening.
 As the throttle is opened, the reading (measured in volts) goes up.

-The powertrain control module (PCM) supplies a 5 Volt reference signal to the throttle position sensor (TPS) and usually a ground also.
+The powertrain control module (PCM) is the main computer controlling the vehicle and it supplies a 5 Volt reference signal to the throttle position sensor (TPS) and usually a ground also.
 A general measurement is: at idle = .5 Volts; full throttle = 4.5 Volts.
 If the PCM detects that the throttle angle is greater or less than it should be for a specific RPM, it will set this code.
+The B refers to a particular circuit, sensor, or area of a particular circuit.

-What Are The Symptoms Of The P0121 Code?
+What Are The Symptoms Of The P0221 Code?

-Symptoms of a P0121 trouble code could include:
+Symptoms of a P0221 trouble code could include: